Protection of Confidential Information

 Showing breach of confidence

-Even without an agreement in place, the equitable action for breach of action is available in certain circumstances.
-To show that there has been breach of confidence, the party asserting the breach needs to show:
+Even without an agreement in place, equitable action for breach of action is available in certain circumstances.
+To show that there has been a breach of confidence, the party asserting the breach needs to show:

-1. the information imparted is confidential and not in the public domain;
+1. The information imparted is confidential and not in the public domain;

-2. the information was imparted in such a way that there was an obligation on the recipient of that information to keep it confidential; and
+2. The information was imparted in such a way that there was an obligation on the recipient of that information to keep it confidential; and

-3. the recipient of that information uses it or discloses it to another without the permission of the confiding party.
+3. The recipient of that information uses it or discloses it to another without the permission of the confiding party.

 Why protect confidential information?

-Given the potential value of that lies in confidential information, it can be an important business consideration to protect that value and revenue stream if misused.
-Some of the more common scenarios where a dispute arises in relation to misuse of confidential information include an ex-employee’s use to the former employer’s customer lists or the recipient of a business pitch subsequently going on to separately commercialise that information.
+Given the potential value that lies in confidential information, it can be an important business consideration to protect that value and revenue stream if misused.
+Some of the more common scenarios where a dispute arises in relation to misuse of confidential information include an ex-employee’s use of the former employer’s customer lists or the recipient of a business pitch subsequently going on to separately commercialise that information.

-Like any business expense, deciding to defend or enforce your rights in a breach of confidence dispute requires a careful cost benefit analysis.
+Like any business expense, deciding to defend or enforce your rights in a breach of confidence dispute requires a careful cost-benefit analysis.
 We understand that.
-Our approach is to understand your business objectives, understand where any potential dispute resolution strategy or, if required, litigation, fits within those objectives and then provide you with all your relevant options and strategic considerations.
+Our approach is to understand your business objectives, understand where any potential dispute resolution strategy or, if required, litigation fits within those objectives and then provide you with all your relevant options and strategic considerations.

 How we can help you

-• Confidential information / trade secret advice, strategy & recommendations
+• Confidential information/trade secret advice, strategy & recommendations

 • Confidential information disputes and related dispute resolution strategy